Kaxuo/powerplant-coding-challenge/README.md

 ## Issues

 If there are any issues , make sure
-- that you typed dotnet restore
+- that you typed "dotnet restore" and then "dotnet run"
-- that the server is running through dotnet run
 - that the payload is in the appropriate format (such as the example above)
 - that you're sending the body to the correct url : "https://localhost:8888/productionplan" or "genesis-challenge.francecentral.azurecontainer.io/productionplan"